USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY20:

--   Quantitative metrics for control network (Lead: J. Maple)
+-   Quantitative metrics for control network
--   CTX Controlled Mosaic Generation (Lead: J. Laura)
+-   CTX Controlled Mosaic Generation

 #### Activities in FY21: